Border Studies at EPCC

 The Mission Trail Association, formed in 1986 by Sheldon Hall and other El Paso lovers of history, have worked hard to develop plans to promote the missions as well as to help restore and preserve them.

-This year, many people stopped along the mission trail to visit these historical churches on their way to or form Cougar Park where the 1998 reenactment of the First Thanksgiving was held April 24-26.
+This year, many people stopped along the mission trail to visit these historical churches on their way to or from Cougar Park where the 1998 reenactment of the First Thanksgiving was held April 24-26.

 Although the Socorro Mission and San Elizario Chapel appear fragile, they, along with the more robust Ysleta Mission, retain a beauty and strength derived from hundreds of years of faith.